-For the pattern language we are currently working on a website that gives straight forward access to all patterns and which mirrors the structure of the language, too.
-For the diagrams we produce interactive explanations; for the example sections we produce small Flash movies and try to collect web links of pages that use the patterns.
-Each pattern can be commented and rated by online users.
-Rating scales include dimensions such as readability, appropriateness and usefulness.
+For the pattern language, we are currently working on a website that gives straightforward access to all patterns and which mirrors the structure of the language, too.
+For the diagrams, we produce interactive explanations; for the example sections, we produce small Flash movies and try to collect web links of pages that use the patterns.
+Each pattern can be commented on and rated by online users.
+Rating scales include dimensions, such as readability, appropriateness and usefulness.

-In the next school term we will ask groups of teachers, students and pupils to design interactive information graphics for topics of their own domain.
+In the next school term, we will ask groups of teachers, students and pupils to design interactive information graphics for topics from their own domain.
 One group will get access to the patterns to perform the task.
 A control group without knowledge of the pattern language has to design graphics for the same topics.
-At the end of the term we can analyze whether the knowledge of our design patterns led to a better output.
-Also, considering the solutions of our experimental groups can uncover new patterns, e.g. if many teachers or students come up with similar ideas to interactively visualize a particular topic.
+At the end of the term, we can analyze whether the knowledge of our design patterns led to a better output.
+Also, evaluating the solutions of our experimental groups can uncover new patterns, e.g. if many teachers or students come up with similar ideas to interactively visualize a particular topic.

 We will advance the implementation of patterns in our authoring tool.
-As many patterns have solutions that require step-by-step work procedures, we experiment with wizards that map to pattern solutions.
+Since many patterns have solutions that require step-by-step work procedures, we experiment with wizards that map to pattern solutions.
 Wizards are very simple to use while covering a lot of expert knowledge without letting the user recognize it.
-In opposition to written manuals, wizards not only capture all instructions but produce a working output, too.
-Each step allows various configuration, so the user can learn about different options to use a pattern.
+In contrast to written manuals, wizards not only capture all instructions, but produce a working output, as well.
+Each step allows various configurations, so the user can learn about different options for using a pattern.
 We are aware that the stringent flow of wizards may limit the creativity of users.
-The balance between flexibility and easiness of creation in general is an area of conflict.
-Should designers implement the interaction patterns from scratch, e.g. in Java, allowing most flexibility?
-Or are, at the other end of the line, ready-to-use templates the better approach?
+The balance between flexibility and simplicity in creation in general is an area of conflict.
+Should designers implement the interaction patterns from scratch, e.g. in Java, allowing the most flexibility?
+Or, at the other end of the spectrum, are ready-to-use templates the better approach?
 Are wizards for content creation a fair compromise?
-To answer these questions, in the next years we will have to analyze the design outputs from the different ways of implementation.
+To answer these questions, in the next few years, we will have to analyze the design outputs from the different methods of implementation.